OlekOlaisen/Vue-Calculator/README.md

 <p align="center"> A simple Vue calculator with the most essential operators.
+The project also includes a distance converter.
     <br>
 </p>